-Focusing on non-proportional loading condition during forming process of BCC and HCP metals, the distortional evolution of yield surfaces of DP780 and AZ31 alloy are investigated experimentally in the complete $\sigma 11-\sigma 22$ space.
+Focusing on non-proportional loading condition during forming process of BCC and HCP metals, the distortional evolution of yield surfaces of DP780 and AZ31 alloy are investigated experimentally in the complete σ11-σ22 space.
 Strong anisotropy including initial strength differential effect and subsequent distortional hardening are detected.
 The underlying deformation mechanisms are discussed based on microstructure observation.
 For AZ31, it is found that the number of twinning decrease with pre-axial tension stress increasing, resulting from the restricted activity of twinning with c/a ratio decreasing.
 Furthermore, the subdivision of twin boundaries leads to large strain hardening rate.
 Therefore, the strain hardening rate and flow stress under pure torsion are much higher than other loading paths.
-For DP780, a high curvature of yield surfaces has been detected in the first quadrant of the $\sigma 11-\sigma 22$ stress space.
-Compared with tension-tension and compression-compression loading.
+For DP780, a high curvature of yield surfaces has been detected in the first quadrant of the σ11-σ22 stress space.
+Compared with tension-tension and compression-compression biaxial loading, the yield strength is lower under compression-tension and tension-compression loading.
 The reason is that more low angle grain boundarys are formed and stress is concentrated at the grain boundary under compression-tension and tension-compression, resulting in grains to slip earlier.